 Consisting of 130 musicians, the GHS Band has always grown from support from its band boosters, support from the school and school board, and support from the community to further its efforts.
 Pflueger spoke with FYN confirming that the band has already raised half of the funds necessary to purchase the uniforms.
 However, if they are to meet their hopes of fielding these uniforms at the opening show next season, this fall, they need to garner another $30,000 to finish the project.

-Pflueger said the process has included over 20 designs and a numerous minor changes to designs before ending on this arrangement.
-Though the current band stands at 130 students, Pflueger admitted the could see growth towards 140 in the coming years, making it the largest band Gilmer has fielded to date.
+Pflueger said the process has included over 20 designs and numerous minor changes to designs before ending on this arrangement.
+Though the current band stands at 130 students, Pflueger admitted the band could see growth toward 140 in the coming years, making it the largest band Gilmer has fielded to date.
 Pflueger told FYN, “With all the organizations, it’s just getting the kid involved.
 It makes for a better, well-rounded kid.
-And it provides those kids with memories they can keep the rest of their lives… That’s the satisfying part of it.”
+And it provides those kids with memories they can keep the rest of their lives … That’s the satisfying part of it.”

 ELLIJAY, Ga. – The Gilmer County Parks and Recreation Department is coming close to the final stage of erecting its new playground.

 Though seeing a few delays with the rain and weather the county has seen lately, the park’s new equipment should be completed within the next two weeks according to Parks and Recreation Director Kevan White.
 Originally, discussion of the park in the commissioners meetings planned for completion by this weekend.
 Less than a month delay from weather will still have the new playground open before the height of summer.